valerieniloinsigh31/footnote-app/README.md

 <b>Things to consider when compiling project</b>
 -Order
--Frameworks to be installed (Django, Summernote)
--MVP (CRUD, Object orientated programming) -Refactoring/inheritance (order of code, inheritance from parent code and using minimum amount of code/avoid repeititon) -Test based coding (what tests were used)
+-Frameworks to be installed (Django, Summernote, Flash) -MVP (CRUD, Object orientated programming and object orientated programming (classes)) -Refactoring/inheritance (order of code, inheritance from parent code and using minimum amount of code/avoid repeititon) -Test based coding (what tests were used)
 Manual testing...testing for responsiveness...testing programmes
--Design based coding
+-Design based coding...app aimed a tmobile phones.
+Used developer tools to view the app from different mobile phones and ensured it was reponsive. (bootstrap flexbox, overscroll:hidden, vh and vw)

 Was bootstrap used?
-Yes-how did bootstrap assist...
+Yes-how did bootstrap assist... the cards considered using different templates-fro exmaple the code within the 'creative' template on the bootstrap site

 We used bootstrap for alert messages
 Format we wrote bootstrap in...
 What effect did this have on the project?